kaixinzeng/HANDI/README.md

 # HANDI: Flow-consistent Identification under Sparse Sampling

-This repository provides the reference implementation for the paper:
+## Overview

-**Flow-consistent identification of governing equations from sparsely sampled measurements**
+This repository provides the reference implementation for the paper **“Flow-consistent identification of governing equations from sparsely sampled measurements.”** It implements HANDI, a flow-consistent framework for identifying continuous-time governing equations from sparsely sampled time-series data.
+The method avoids numerical differentiation or integration by learning system flow maps in a hybrid observable space that combines analytic basis functions with neural residual observables, enabling both robustness and interpretability.
+Using a Koopman-based formulation, HANDI recovers physically consistent dynamics even under severe temporal sparsity and limited data, and is validated on canonical nonlinear systems and real-world datasets.
+A demonstration video illustrating the workflow and representative results is provided.

 ## System requirements
 The demo and experiments were tested on the following system: